Global Food Systems

 Week Two American Food Production, Trade and The Farm Bill

-• Overview of US crops grown, including maps
+• Overview of US crops (produce, grain, peanuts, etc)

 • Dairy and Beef Production in USA